ethman/slakh-generation/README.md

 This script takes quite a while to run.
 We used a 2015 Macbook Pro 13" with modest specs and it took on the order of days to generate 2100 mixes.
 (We had some storage problems, so I can't say for certain the exact run time).
-All in all, I would not be surprised if it took a week.
+All in all, I would not be surprised if it took a week or more.

 On the subject of storage: we used a dedicated machine for this and network storage for the output.
 The machine itself had 500Gb of storage and most of it was dedicated to storing the large amount